Non-equilibrium dynamics of charged dual-unitary circuits: -Symmetric Dual Unitary Circuits

 and the charges in Eq.~\eqref{eq:QLQR} are independently conserved.

-Operators evolving as in Eq.~\eqref{eq:chargeconservationrelation} have been referred to as ``solitons''~\cite{bertini2020operatorII} or ``gliders''~\cite{borsi2022construction} in the literature and their presence immediately implies that the circuit has far more conserved operators than those in Eq.~\eqref{eq:QLQR}.
-Indeed if the circuit admits a non-trivial soliton, for any given $\ell \geq 1$ one can produce $2^{\ell+1}-2$ independent charge densities with support on at most $2\ell$ sites (cf.\ App.~\ref{app:chargepropagation}), each of which obeys \eqref{eq:chargeconservationrelation}.
-Physically, this happens because the solitons are effectively ``fragmenting'' the dynamics of the circuit in different charge sectors.
-The goal of this paper is to characterise this fragmentation and investigate its effects on the many-body dynamics.
-In the rest, we will use the word ``soliton'' to designate the fundamental building block of these charge densities, that is those with support on a single site.
+Operators evolving as in Eq.~\eqref{eq:chargeconservationrelation} have been referred to as ``solitons''~\cite{bertini2020operatorII} or ``gliders''~\cite{borsi2022construction} in the literature and their presence immediately implies that the circuit has far more local conserved operators than those in Eq.~\eqref{eq:QLQR}.
+Indeed if the circuit admits a non-trivial soliton, for any given $\ell \geq 1$ one can produce $2^{\ell+1}-2$ independent charge densities with support on at most $2\ell$ sites (as shown in App.~\ref{app:chargepropagation}), each of which obeys \eqref{eq:chargeconservationrelation}.
+Physically, this happens because the solitons are effectively ``fragmenting'' the dynamics of the circuit in different charge sectors as in Refs.~\cite{fragmentation,PhysRevX.10.011047}.
+This structure has been sometimes referred to as \emph{super-integrability}, see e.g., Ref.~\cite{gombor2022superintegrable, gombor2024integrable}.
+Despite this, $\mathcal G$-symmetric dual-unitary circuits are generically not Yang-Baxter integrable.
+In fact, the charges are generically unable to constraint the dynamics within each given charge sector and the latter are chaotic.
+The only exception to this is when all charge sectors have dimension one, which is realised, for instance, for $d=2$~\cite{bertini2020operator2}.
+This is conceptually similar to what happens in holographic conformal field theories (see, e.g.,~\cite{heemskerk2009holography}), which, despite the huge amount of conserved charges provided by the conformal structure, behave chaotically in each charge sector.
+The goal of this paper is to characterise the conserved charge structure of $\mathcal G$-symmetric dual-unitary circuits and investigate its effects on the many-body dynamics.
+In the rest, we will use the word ``soliton'' to designate the fundamental building blocks of the charge densities, that is those with support on a single site.